 Many companies are considering using electronic means to reach a greater number of their shareholders.
 An example of this is via a virtual annual general meeting of shareholders where a meeting takes place exclusively using online technology, without a corresponding in-person meeting.
 There are some advantages to virtual only meetings as they can increase shareholder accessibility and participation; however, they can also remove the one opportunity shareholders have to meet face to face with the Board to ensure they are held to account.
 We would expect an electronic meeting to be held in tandem with a physical meeting.
-Any amendment to a company's Articles to allow virtual only meetings will not be supported.
+If extraordinary circumstances rule out a physical meeting, we would expect the company to clearly outline how shareholders' rights to participate by asking questions and voting during the meeting are protected.
+Any amendment to a company's Articles to allow virtual only meetings without these safeguards will not be supported.